 2. Find a quiet place.

 Not everyone has a home office, and not every call is prescheduled so you can be in a quiet space when the meeting starts.
 Airports, coffee shops, even the back of an Uber have all become totally viable places to have a quick video call with your peers and clients.
 If this is the case (even some of the time) then invest in a good headset.
 While iPhone headphones can work in a pinch, think about something that can help reduce background noise so your fellow conference callers can hear you and not the busy buzz of the traffic around you.
+Additionally, if a safe quiet zone is not available, make sure to be extra-conscious of muting yourself on and off to at least minimize background noise while other participants are speaking.

 3. Stick to the agenda.